feathersjs/docs/guides/basics/real-time.md

 ## Channels

 Channels determine which real-time events should be sent to which client.
-For example, we want to only send messages to authenticated users or users in the same room.
-For this example we will just enable real-time functionality for all connections however:
+For example, we might want to only send messages to authenticated users or users in the same room.
+For this example however, we will just enable real-time functionality for all connections:

 ```js
 // On any real-time connection, add it to the `everybody` channel